-A feature of apocalyptic which is drawn from the Hebrew Bible is the belief God will intervene in history to destroy the evil attacking the faithful.
+God as judge is a feature of apocalyptic drawn from the Hebrew Bible is the belief God will intervene in history to destroy the evil attacking the faithful.
 The nation of Israel always understood God as their defender.
 There is a great deal of “warrior language” in the Old Testament, it is God that fights on behalf of the nation.
 In addition to this, Israel always understood God to be their king.

 The book of Daniel describes the judgment of the final nation to oppress Israel.